30er Schärenkreuzer Tre Sang Kieler Förde

 Vintage promenade sailboat

-The low freeboard gave Tre Sang an appalling RORC rating of 34.01 feet (ca. 10 m) with an eight-metre waterline and five metre overhang.
+The low freeboard gave Tre Sang an appalling RORC rating of 34.01 feet (ca. 10 m) with an eight-metre waterline and five-meter overhang.
 With little wind, the sailor, powered by a full thirty square metres of nominal surface area, had no prospect of sailing the necessary lead in the smallest RORC Class III.
 That’s why Hasler and his coxswains got serious about sailing when the fun around the British Isles generally stopped, with a toothpick boat in the open sea pretty much a certainty.

 → Schärenkreuzer Vermessung Segelfläche